MDanish16/QR-Code-Generator/README.md

-Absolutely — here’s your **final polished README** with all the details you gave, neatly organized and ready to use:

----

 # 🚀 Creative QR Code Generator

 A beautiful, dark-themed QR Code Generator built with **Node.js** and **Express**.
 This project features a stunning animated background, a modern user interface, and a welcoming intro screen.
 Instantly generate QR codes for any URL — in style!